openconfig/featureprofiles/feature/bgp/policybase/otg_tests/default_policies_test/README.md

     * DUT:Port2 should allow export of IPv4-prefix1, IPv4-prefix2, IPv4-prefix3, IPv6-prefix1, IPv6-prefix2 and IPv6-prefix3
     * IS-IS and static routes shouldn't be advertised to the EBGP and IBGP peers.

-* RT-7.3 : No policy attached either at the Peer-group or at the neighbor level and Default Policy has ACCEPT_ROUTE action
+### RT-7.3 : No policy attached either at the Peer-group or at the neighbor level and Default Policy has ACCEPT_ROUTE action
   * Continue with the same configuration as RT-7.2.
 However, do not attach any non-default import/export policies to the peers at either the peer-group or neighbor levels.
-  * Ensure that the ACCEPT-ALL default-policy with default action of ACCEPT_ROUTE is appled to both IPv4-unicast and IPv6-unicast AFI-SAFI
+  * Ensure that the ACCEPT-ALL default-policy with default action of ACCEPT_ROUTE is appled to both IPv4-unicast and IPv6-unicast AFI-SAFI of both IBGP and EBGP peers
   * Following test expectations.
 If expectations not met, the test should fail.
     * DUT:Port1 should accept import of IPv4-prefix1, IPv4-prefix2, IPv4-prefix3, IPv6-prefix1, IPv6-prefix2 and IPv6-prefix3
     * DUT:Port1 should allow export of IPv4-prefix4, IPv4-prefix5, IPv4-prefix6, IPv6-prefix4, IPv6-prefix5 and IPv6-prefix6